 As usual for the positive believer, solutions to intractable dilemmas are resolved by application of the Word of God.
 Joseph had wisdom enough to know that if he went the legal route that Mary's name would be besmirched throughout Nazareth.
-Having no knowledge of the fact that his betrothed was pregnant due to parthenogenesis: "Reproduction without concourse of opposite sexes or union of sexual elements,"8 Joseph considered a bill of divorcement.
+Having no knowledge of the fact that his betrothed was pregnant due to parthenogenesis: "Reproduction without concourse of opposite sexes or union of sexual elements,"9 Joseph considered a bill of divorcement.

-Parthenogenesis is a compound of two Greek words: (1) $\pi\alpha\rho\theta\epsilon\nuo\varsigma$ (parthénos): virgin, and (2) $\gamma\epsilon\nu\epsilon\sigma\iota\varsigma$ (génesis): origination.
-The 23 male chromosomes, miraculously created by the Holy Spirit, were united with Mary's ovum to produce the perfect zygote of the Lord's true humanity.
+Párthenōgénesis is a compound of two Greek words: (1) $\pi\alpha\rho\theta$ évoç (parthénos): "virgin," and (2) γ éveoıç (génesis): "origination."
+The 23 male gametes, miraculously created by the Holy Spirit, were united with Mary's 23 female gametes to produce the perfect zygote of the Lord's true humanity.

 Ignorant of this, Joseph's ability to completely protect Mary's honor was impossible.
-Her pregnancy would eventually become known but at least the citizens of Nazareth would assume it was Joseph's since in other parts of Judea more liberal attitudes toward the betrothal period allowed such behavior.
+Her pregnancy would eventually become known, but at least the citizens of Nazareth would assume it was Joseph's since in other parts of Judea more liberal attitudes toward the betrothal period allowed such behavior.
 He would at least have spared her a stoning and he would be able to assume the blame.

-His problem was resolved by the appearance of an angelic messenger with the news that not only was the pregnancy not the product of adultery but rather the miraculous appearance of the Messiah into human history.
+His problem was resolved by the appearance of an angelic messenger with the news that not only was the pregnancy not the product of adultery, but rather the miraculous appearance of the Messiah into human history.